A Gaudiya Vaishnava Perspective

-The auspicious occasion of Sri Ramanavami, is also an apt time for devotees to glorify mother Sita, who was the daughter of Maharaja Janaka and the wife of Lord Rama.
-She was known for her beauty, noble qualities, good behaviour and intelligence.
+Mother Sita, was the daughter of Maharaja Janaka and the wife of Lord Rama.
+She was known for her beauty, noble qualities, good behavior and intelligence.
 Mother Sita was a chaste, devoted wife who insisted on accompanying her husband to the forest for fourteen years.
 She was a princess and it was not expected of her to make such a sacrifice but mother Sita loved her husband so much that she could not stay a moment without Him.
 She felt without Lord Rama, Ayodhya would be like a jungle and the forest where He stayed would be like a kingdom.
 Lord Rama tried to dissuade her by graphically describing the challenges of living in the forest but mother Sita insisted it was her duty to accompany Him.

 The End of Sita’s Ordeal

-At that time, Hanuman delivered the news to mother Sita that Lord Rama had killed Ravana and very soon she would be freed from captivity.
-Jubilant she eagerly awaited reunion with her beloved husband.
+Hanuman delivered the news to mother Sita that Lord Rama had killed Ravana and very soon she would be freed from captivity.
+Jubilant, she eagerly awaited reunion with her beloved husband.
 There was a big procession organized by king Vibhishana, who was sent to escort mother Sita.
-As Mother Sita was carried in a palanquin in the grand parade, the residents of Lanka excitedly lined up on the main streets to catch a glimpse of her.
+As Mother Sita was carried in a palanquin in a grand parade, the residents of Lanka excitedly lined up on the main streets to catch a glimpse of her.

 Seeing Lord Rama after the prolonged separation, her eyes welled up with tears of joy.
 Lord Rama was also very happy to see His beloved Sita.
-He had travelled far on an arduous journey and warred with the powerful Ravana because he had committed the offence of abducting her.
+He had traveled far on an arduous journey and warred with the powerful Ravana because he had committed the offense of abducting her.

 Lord Rama Speaks